Fallout: The Hiroshima Cover-Up and the Reporter Who Revealed It to the World

 Blume, a Los Angeles-based journalist, author, and biographer, has had her work appear in Vanity Fair, The New York Times and The Wall Street Journal.
 Her book Everybody Behaves Badly was a non-fiction New York Times bestseller.
 Schlosser, an author and investigative journalist, has written books that include Fast Food Nation; Reefer Madness; and Command and Control: Nuclear Weapons, the Damascus Accident, and the Illusion of Safety, which was a finalist for a 2014 Pulitzer Prize.

-"Hiroshima has the strange distinction of being one of the most covered stories, and one of the most covered up,” Blume said.
+"Hiroshima has the strange distinction of being one of the most covered stories, and one of the most covered up,” Blume said in an interview that's posted on YouTube.

 Although Hersey attended Yale and Cambridge, Blume said, he grew up poor as the child of missionaries in China, and saw himself as an outsider—yet with access to the privileged centers of power in New York and Washington, D.C.